 Developments toward the launch of next-generation satellite systems including low-earth orbit ("LEO"), medium-earth orbit ("MEO") and geostationary systems could provide additional opportunities to drive the demand for our equipment, hardware, technology and services.
-In June 2015, we made an equity investment in WorldVu Satellites Limited ("OneWeb"), a global LEO satellite service company.
-The investment is reflected in Corporate and Other.
-In addition, we have an agreement with OneWeb to provide certain equipment and services in connection with the ground network system for OneWeb's LEO satellites.
+In June 2015, a subsidiary of EchoStar made an equity investment in WorldVu Satellites Limited ("OneWeb"), a global LEO satellite service company, In addition, we have an agreement with OneWeb to provide certain equipment and services in connection with the ground network system for OneWeb's LEO satellites.
 We expect to continue delivering additional equipment and services to OneWeb.